Linux-project/rclone-wiki/Third-Party-Integrations-with-rclone.md

 ## rclone_jobber ##

-[rclone_jobber.sh](https://github.com/wolfv6/rclone_jobber) is a Bash script that calls rclone sync to perform a backup job.
+[rclone_jobber.sh](https://github.com/wolfv6/rclone_jobber) is a shell script that calls rclone sync to perform a backup job.
-An rclone_jobber tutorial includes backup-job and restore-job examples for a home computer.
+The rclone_jobber tutorial includes backup-job and restore-job examples for a home computer.

 Features:
-move old files to dated_directory (easy to restore deleted directory), move old files to dated_files (easy to brows file history, like Time Machine), abort if job is already running (maybe previous run didn't finish), pop-up for error conditions, logging, free.
+Options to archive old backup files in their original hierarchy, Abort if job is already running (maybe previous run didn't finish), Pop-up for error conditions,
+Logging,
+Free.

 ## Unified Cloud Storage ##